marchirschvogel/ambit/docs/source/documentation.rst

   programming or in-depth knowledge of any library-specific syntax is required.
 | Ambit provides general nonlinear (compressible or incompressible)
-  finite strain solid dynamics (Holzapfel 2000), implementing a range of hyperelastic, viscous, and active material models.
-Specifically, the well-known anisotropic Holzapfel-Ogden (Holzapfel and Ogden 2009) and Guccione models (Guccione, Costa, and McCulloch 1995) for structural description of the myocardium are provided, along with a bunch of other models.
-It further implements strain- and stress-mediated volumetric growth models (Göktepe et al. 2010) that allow to model (maladaptive) ventricular shape and size changes.
-Inverse mechanics approaches to imprint loads into a reference state are implemented using the so-called prestressing method (Gee, Förster, and Wall 2010) in displacement formulation (Schein and Gee 2021).
+  finite strain solid dynamics :raw-latex:`\cite{holzapfel2000}`, implementing a range of hyperelastic, viscous, and active material models.
+Specifically, the well-known anisotropic Holzapfel-Ogden :raw-latex:`\cite{holzapfel2009}` and Guccione models :raw-latex:`\cite{guccione1995}` for structural description of the myocardium are provided, along with a bunch of other models.
+It further implements strain- and stress-mediated volumetric growth models :raw-latex:`\cite{goektepe2010}` that allow to model (maladaptive) ventricular shape and size changes.
+Inverse mechanics approaches to imprint loads into a reference state are implemented using the so-called prestressing method :raw-latex:`\cite{gee2010}` in displacement formulation :raw-latex:`\cite{schein2021}`.
 | Furthermore, fluid dynamics in terms of incompressible
   Navier-Stokes/Stokes equations – either in Eulerian or Arbitrary Lagrangian-Eulerian (ALE) reference frames – are implemented.
-  Taylor-Hood elements or equal-order approximations with SUPG/PSPG stabilization (Tezduyar and Osawa 2000) can be used.
+  Taylor-Hood elements or equal-order approximations with SUPG/PSPG stabilization :raw-latex:`\cite{tezduyar2000}` can be used.
 | A variety of reduced 0D lumped models targeted at blood circulation
-  modeling are implemented, including 3- and 4-element Windkessel models (Westerhof, Lankhaar, and Westerhof 2009) as well as closed-loop full circulation (Hirschvogel et al. 2017) and coronary flow models (Arthurs et al. 2016).
+  modeling are implemented, including 3- and 4-element Windkessel models :raw-latex:`\cite{westerhof2009}` as well as closed-loop full circulation :raw-latex:`\cite{hirschvogel2017}` and coronary flow models :raw-latex:`\cite{arthurs2016}`.
 | Monolithic multi-physics coupling of solid, fluid, and ALE-fluid with
   0D lumped models is implemented such that cardiovascular simulations with realistic boundary conditions can be performed.
 Monolithic